brevdev/brev-docs/docs/howto/connect-via-emacs.md

 ```

-Wait until your workspace is done deploying and then, in a seperate terminal, run `brev up`:
+Wait until your workspace is done deploying and then, in a seperate terminal, run [brev up](/reference/brev-cli/#up):

 ```shell
 $ brev up